phamao/User-Recommendations/README.md

 ## Project Status

 This project is currently in development.
-Users can generate a new playlist of their 10 top tracks and 10 recommendations.
-Integration into a web application is currently in progress.
+Using a locally hosted web application, users can generate a new playlist of their 10 top tracks and 10 recommendations with the press of a button.
+They will then be redirected to the playlist on the Spotify browser app.
+Integration with Google CLoud's web hosting service is currently in progress.

 ## Reflection